• Skip to main content

 Yarn Bomb a Stair Rail

 Are you a more private yarn bomber?
 Blog a la Cart has you covered!
 She created a Yarn Bombed Stair Rail to brighten her home.
-She doesn’t have to worry about what will happen to her art when it rains, and it adds fun on the homefront.
+She doesn’t have to worry about what will happen to her art when it rains, and it adds fun on the home front.

 Yarn Bombed Pole

 This Yarn Bombed Pole from Twilight Taggers is an easy beginning to your yarn bombing career.
-Not only are there fun tuts for projects, Twilight Taggers guides you through the etiquette of yarn bombing, then how-to tips for installation and take-down.
+Not only are there fun tuts for projects, but Twilight Taggers also guides you through the etiquette of yarn bombing, then how-to tips for installation and take-down.

 Yarn Bomb Tree Sweater